A Kernel-Based Approach for Modelling Gaussian Processes with Functional Information: Abstract

 \section{Abstract}

-Gaussian processes are among the most useful tools in modeling continuous processes in machine learning and statistics.
-If the value of a process is known at a finite collection of points, one may use Gaussian processes to construct a surface which interpolates these values to be used for prediction and uncertainty quantification in other locations.
-However, it is not always the case that the available information is in the form of a finite collection of points.
-For example, boundary value problems contain information on the boundary of a domain, which is an uncountable collection of points that cannot be incorporated into typical Gaussian process techniques.
-In this paper we construct a Gaussian process model which utilizes reproducing kernel Hilbert spaces to unify the typical finite case with the case of having uncountable information by exploiting the equivalence of conditional expectation and orthogonal projections.
-We discuss this construction in statistical models, including numerical considerations and a proof of concept.
+Gaussian processes (GPs) are ubiquitous tools for modeling and predicting continuous processes in physical and engineering sciences.
+This is partly due to the fact that one may employ a Gaussian process as an interpolator while facilitating straightforward uncertainty quantification at other locations.
+In addition to training data, it is sometimes the case that available information is not in the form of a finite collection of points.
+For example, boundary value problems contain information on the boundary of a domain, or underlying physics lead to known behavior on an entire uncountable subset of the domain of interest.
+While an approximation to such known information may be obtained via pseudo-training points in the known subset, such a procedure is {\em ad hoc} with little guidance on the number of points to use, nor the behavior as the number of pseudo-observations grows large.
+We propose and construct Gaussian processes that unify, via reproducing kernel Hilbert space, the typical finite training data case with the case of having uncountable information by exploiting the equivalence of conditional expectation and orthogonal projections in Hilbert space.
+We show existence of the proposed process and establish that it is the limit of a conventional GP conditioned on an increasing number of training points.
+We illustrate the flexibility and advantages of our proposed approach via numerical experiments.